Softeq/docx-placeholders/README.md

 each project has a list of developers.
 Value root is pushed in a stack defined in the DocxTemplateFillerContext and restored after tag body evaluation.
 ## Link and Image tags
-There are some cases when just plain text is not enogh.
+There are some cases when just plain text is not enough.
 The cases when we need a link or image require more than just text.
 For such cases separate interfaces were defined:
 For links
 ```java